CAcertOrg/cacert-infradocs/docs/systems/webstatic.rst

 Planned
 -------

-* Manage the system using Puppet
+.. todo:: manage the webstatic system using Puppet

 Changes
 =======